What is Dispersed Phase?

 - Associated colloids

 When the dissolution of smaller molecules of a substance or a large number of atoms takes place, they combine to form a species whose size is in the range of colloidal size.
 The species formed is known as the multimolecular colloid.

-For example, Sulphur solution contains particles which have thousands of S8 molecules.
+For example, Sulphur solution contains particles that have thousands of S8 molecules.

 Example: Starch, proteins, enzymes, and cellulose are the naturally occurring macromolecular colloids whereas polyethylene, synthetic rubber, etc. are the synthetic macromolecules.

-Associated colloids: Some substances act as strong electrolyte when they are in low concentrations, but they act as colloidal solutions when they are in high concentration.
-In higher concentration, particles aggregate showing a colloidal behavior.
-These aggregated particles are known as the micelles.
+Some substances act as strong electrolytes when they are in low concentrations, but they act as colloidal solutions when they are in high concentration.
+In higher concentrations, particles aggregate showing colloidal behavior.
+These aggregated particles are known as micelles.
 They are also known as the associated colloids.
 The formation of the micelles occurs above a particular temperature called the Kraft temperature (Tk) and also above a specific concentration called the critical micelle concentration.
 These colloids can be reverted by diluting them.